 - 6. Can the visa be modified once it has been processed?

-- 7. How much does a Cuban visa cost?
+- 7. How much does a Cuba tourist Card cost?

 - 8. How far in advance do I need to apply for a Cuban visa?

-- 9. What are the ports of entry to Cuba?
+- 9. What are the entry borders of Cuba?